Aioe/AWN/README.md

 # AWN v.
 0.1

-AWN is a simple web based newsreader written in php5 with no other dependancies and designed for smartphones with thigt screens.
+AWN is a simple web based newsreader written in php5 with no other dependancies and designed for smartphones with tight screens.

 At the moment this code is still experimetal and posting is *not* allowed.